alexbrahos/Webmaster_Hackathon/README.md

 The front end is created using the standard web development HTML/CSS/JavaScript languages.
 The front-end was created from scratch with no assistance from a CSS library or JavaScript extension.
 The Create Account page uses jQuery for client-side validation; the back end will need to check that the username does not exist.
 #### Server-Side
 To keep user login credentials persistent through a session, cookies are used in tandem with the ALPHA database.
 While most objects on the website are created and shown by the Client-Side, objects specific to user permissions are managed by the back end.
 For example, the library of games will only show games the user has permissions for.
+#### Security
+A side effect of allowing the users to input their information in the Create Account page is that the chance for a SQL injection increases.
+Because Django is the framework, the Django Object Relational Mapping (ORM) is available, allowing for default protection against SQL injections.
+All database operations are done using the Django API.

+Outside of Create Account, all Create or Update operations limit the user to buttons to mitigate the attacks.
+Read operations are read from a view.

 ### User Cases
 There is only one type of user—the players.
 Players may want to create an account, as an account will ensure that in-game currency and games bought will be maintained outside of page refreshment.

 ### Data Structure
 To keep user login and accredited information persistent, cookies are used.
 All user information is appropriately stored in a relational database of four tables.
 The database was designed to be at least second normal form.
 <br>
 [Click here for the ERD](https://github.com/alexbrahos/Webmaster_Hackathon/blob/main/erd.jpg)
 <br>
-Note: The USER table's primary key is a username, a unique charvar of no more than 25 characters.
+The USER table's primary key is a username, a unique charvar of no more than 25 characters.
 Because users cannot delete accounts, USER data entries will last forever.
 The implications are that once a username is used, it cannot be used again.
+The password field is a charvar of no more than length 50, and by client-side validation will have at least a combination of numbers and letters.

 ### Flow
 #### Login